mohyehia/skeleton-loader-before-data-retrieval/README.md

 ### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes:
-* Create two databases ('user', 'booking') for users db & bookings db.
+* Create a database for the application to connect.
 * import the project in IntelliJ or Eclipse.
+* generate some data in the posts table for testing purposes.
 * Or build the project using maven to get a jar file.

 ### Acknowledgments